fidgetcat/code-samples/README.txt

 Hello, thanks for checking my stuff out.
 All of the code here was done solo.
+(Although I did use some libraries for FidgetEngine)

 FidgetEngine: